jongiddy/cf-dioxus/README.md

 quickly exceed this limit.

 On a Cloudflare Free plan all these deployments will be free of any costs.
 A free site will have a [limit on the number of Worker requests served per day](https://developers.cloudflare.com/workers/platform/pricing/#workers).
-Worker requests include [Dioxus server functions](https://dioxuslabs.com/learn/0.6/guides/fullstack/server_functions/).
+Worker requests include API calls and Dioxus server functions.
 Static assets, including the Dioxus bundle assets, are free and unlimited on any plan.

 For a more professional site, you may want to purchase a custom domain and consider a paid plan to avoid the request limit.